prattyanil/phoenix/BrowserAutomation_GEB/readme.md

 - The spock framework generates HTML and JSON reports and can be found under >>build/spock-reports which can be further customized

-- NOTE: The browser drivers needs to be placed under C:\PROJECT\DriverExe (part of BrowserAutomation_GEB project)
+- The browser drivers are placed under src/DriverExe (part of BrowserAutomation_GEB project)